laminas/getlaminas.org/data/blog/2025/2025-07-23-benefits-of-middleware-over-mvc.md

 <!--- EXTENDED -->

 Because PHP works with the HTTP protocol, it consumes HTTP requests and produces HTTP responses.
-Similarly, middleware perform actions based on the request and either completes the response, or passes delegation on to the next middleware in the queue (middleware pipeline).
+Similarly, middleware perform actions based on the request and either completes the response or passes delegation on to the next middleware in the queue (middleware pipeline).
 Below we will explore several aspects where **middleware is superior to MVC** and why it's a good idea to migrate to it.

 ## Flexibility and Modularity

 - The middleware architecture is built on a modular approach, since each middleware is designed to handle a specific task, often independent of others.
-- It is easier to modify, or extend the request/response flow than for MVC and you can build workflows specific to any given route in your application.
+- It is easier to modify or extend the request/response flow than for MVC and you can build workflows specific to any given route in your application.
 - Middleware tends to adhere to PHP standards like PSR-7 (HTTP Message interfaces), PSR-15 (HTTP Request Handler interfaces), and PSR-17 (HTTP Message Factory interfaces), defined by the [PHP Framework Interop Group](https://www.php-fig.org/).

 All of these lead to your codebase becoming cleaner and more easily maintainable in the long run.